onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Make culture itself conscious - that’s the next level

 “Its a bigger club, and we can all be in it” - george carlin probably

-The meaning of life is to participate in evolution and leave a mark on the memetic DNA of culture

 Transcendence is about transcending your boundary of the self and into the larger whole